decorator-factory/pyright-playground/README.md

 - [ ] FEATURE: Pyright version picker
 - [ ] FEATURE: add general Pyright configuration
 - [ ] FEATURE: see if it's possible to display tooltips on hover?
-- [ ] FEATURE: make squiggly lines  colour-coded
 - [ ] FEATURE: save snippet to a gist/custom pastebin, like in mypy-play.net
 - [ ] BUG: fix newline display in tooltips
 - [ ] BUG: fix squiggly lines not showing up if the error is at the end of the file

 ### Disclaimer